 Some of the advantages of a multi-member LLC include:

 - Multiple-member LLCs offer more protection from personal liability than single-member LLCs.
-This is because multiple-member LLCs are considered to be separate legal entities from their owners.
+This is because multiple-member LLCs are considered separate legal entities from their owners.

-- Multiple-member LLCs are more common than single-member LLCs, so it is easier to find resources and assistance when you need it.
+- Multiple-member LLCs are more common than single ones, so it is easier to find resources and assistance when needed.

 Some of the disadvantages of a multi-member LLC include: